Robert Pharazyn: Biography

-Pharazyn was the son of Charles Johnson Pharazyn.
+Pharazyn was born in London, England in 1833, the son of Charles Johnson Pharazyn.
+The family emigrated to New Zealand in 1841.
 He represented the Rangitikei electorate from to 1866 when he was defeated.
+In 1866, he became a Fellow of the Royal Geographical Society.
+In 1871, he married Emily Lomax (1821–1919).
+In 1874, he served as mayor of Wanganui.
 On 15 May 1885, Pharazyn was appointed to the New Zealand Legislative Council; his father had resigned from the Legislative Council, so that he could succeed him.
-He held that role until his death on 19 July 1896.
+He held that role until his death in Wellington on 19 July 1896.
 He was buried at Bolton Street Cemetery.